Indian shares rebounded from two-day falls on Tuesday, tracking broader Asian shares after modest gains on Wall Street.

 Infosys, country's second largest software exporter, which had crashed over 15 percent in the past two sessions after Vishal Sikka's surprise resignation last Friday as CEO, recovered by 1 percent.

-Market breadth was in the favour of gainers, with about 2 stocks advancing to every 1 stock that declined.
+Market breadth was in the favour of losers, with about 2 stocks declining to every 1 stock that advanced.

 In Asia, shares advanced after modest gains on Wall Street even as caution remained ahead of a meeting of central bankers.